 Pay off high-interest debt.
 74% of women in their 20s told us that they have debt, and 41% said their debt has a high interest rate.
 Work on paying it off, including both credit card debt and student loans.
 Focus most heavily on the debt with interest rates of 10% or higher for credit card debt, and for student loans, those with rates higher than 5%.

 Save for emergencies.
 In addition to working to pay down the debt — maybe even concurrently — save for a rainy day (or a torrential downpour … they happen).
-A good place to aim is for three to six months’ worth of take-home pay in its own savings account as an emergency fund.
+A good place to aim is for three to six months’ worth of take-home pay in its own bank account as an emergency fund.

 Get renters insurance.
 Not only does renters insurance pay to replace your stuff if something happens (like a fire, or a burst water pipe that floods your apartment), but it often also covers things like theft and the cost for you to stay somewhere else if your apartment is temporarily out of commission.
 It doesn’t cost very much (the average is $15/month), and you’ll be glad for it if you need it.